youwen5/youwen5/README.md

 [at my (currently sparse) blog](https://blog.youwen.dev).

 I do math and sometimes code in my free time.
-My primary occupation, of course, is ricing my sprawling Arch Linux system and Neovim setup.
+My primary occupation, of course, is ricing my sprawling NixOS configuration and Neovim setup.
 This takes up the vast majority of my time.

 I formerly did web development before I realized that the internet was pure